Show by Label

 For the last several days, I have been playing with the settings of the GPSDO to make it more of a reciprocal counter version, rather than a long term frequency standard.

-To that extend, I have modified the sketch to make the GPSDO get a lock faster and maintain a stable frequency output after the warm-up period for the oven.
-The idea is that when you want to use the counter for general purpose measurements, you power it on, and want to make a measurement fairly quickly, and do not want for several hours to get a traditional GPS lock.
+To that extend, I have also modified the sketch to make the GPSDO get a lock faster and maintain a stable frequency output after the warm-up period for the oven.
+The idea is that when you want to use the counter for general purpose measurements, you power it on, and want to make a measurement fairly quickly, and do not want to wait for several hours to get a traditional GPS lock.

 As you can see, the TC is rapidly and progressively increasing from 4 to the maximum I set at 250. (the horizontal scale is in seconds) I then disturbed the system.
 It looks dramatic but it actually never lost the lock but started the process to first rapidly lower the TC and then to increase the TC again.
 It then was about to loose the lock at 250 again, so it once more lowered the TC in steps, and then recovered back to the maximum at 250.
 I did this for TC settings between 100 and 800.
-That takes a lot of time...
+That takes a lot of time testing it out...

 After running many tests, I also decided to dynamically change the lockPPSfactor.
 I now start with 3 and progessively reduce it to 1 with higher TC values and go down when the ns is drifting out of control or when the lock has been lost.